Heaton Norris Girl

 There were paedophiles about.
 One time, and I can’t remember the year, maybe I was now living with my parents in Bideford Road or maybe I was still with Gran.
 I know I was in school because that is what the man asked me.
 When I replied, “Yes,” he then asked if I was learning about the birds and the bees.
 I can recall running as if the devil was after me and arriving at Gran’s and my mum being there having her lunch.
 When I told them about this man they both put on their coats and took me back to the cemetery to see if I could point him out.
 Of course there was no sign of him, he’d scarpered as soon as I started running.

-Our next door neighbours had a daughter who was about my age.
+My Gran Tickle had a neighbour whose daughter who was about my age.
 Her name was Joan Longton.
 There was another stairway under the main stairway that led to the bedrooms.
 Mrs Longton sold wares in their shop.
-Grandad would open the window sometimes, this must have been in summer and he and I would sit on the sill and look about.
+Grandad would open the window sometimes, this must have been in Summer and he and I would sit on the sill and look about.
 He would hold me and make sure I didn’t fall.

 At one end of the entry on Wellington Road was a bakery, a butcher’s and a tobacconist.
 These were shops I would be sent to.
 The butcher was female and had a middle finger missing.
 It was obvious it had been chopped off.
 The bakery was where I was sent to get loaves of bread.
 Whilst walking home, I would break off the corner of the loaf and pull out soft bread to eat.
 Yum!
 This bakery had a grid in the wall of the entryway and the hot air coming out of this on cold days was wonderful.
 The tobacconist would be where I was sent to buy ‘snuff’, which Gran Proctor used continuously.
 Sometimes she would buy a tin of white snuff and get me to have a pinch.
 Maybe I had a cold and she believed it would help.
 Now we know it is tobacco and should be avoided like the plague.